 This recipe works with any type of milk.
-You can use regular whole milk or make it vegan with a non-dairy milk.
+You can use regular whole milk or make it vegan with non-dairy milk.
 I recently discovered cashew milk and it’s now my absolute favorite milk to use for hot chocolate and to make oatmeal.

 Oatmeal is a popular breakfast food but I also like it as a small meal throughout the day or in the evening.
 This hot chocolate oatmeal has been definitely added to the list of my favorite oatmeal based recipes together with this Pumpkin Oatmeal with Chia Seeds or these Healthy Oatmeal Pancakes.